Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The build process for the library depends on your platform:

 ### OSX:

+Recommended IDE: XCode

+Building wxWidgets:
 We recommend building the library from source.
 The simplest way is to download the source for wxWidgets.
 Then open %wxWidgetsDir%/Samples/minimal/minimal_cocoa.xcodeproj in XCode.
 You should be able to build and run this sample.
 It builds the wxWidgets library from source as part of its build process.

+Building EngageIDE:
 Then you can edit the project settings to replace minimal.cpp with EngageIDE.cpp.
 This will build the EngageIDE app.

 ### Windows:

-We recommend Visual Studio 2022 Community edition as the IDE.
+Recommended IDE: Visual Studio 2022 Community edition

+Building wxWidgets:
 You download the source code for wxWidgets.
 Then you goto %wxWidgetsDir%/build/msw/
 You open wx_vc17.sln in Visual Studio 2022
 Build Debug and Release configurations (we recommend not dll but statically linked libraries).
 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).

+Building EngageIDE:
 Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105
 to create a new VisualStudio project and add EngageIDE.cpp to it.
 This should build the EngageIDE app.

 ### Linux:

-We recommend using the CodeLite IDE.
-After installing codelite from codelite.org,
+Recommended IDE: CodeLite (codelite.org)

+Building wxWidgets:
 Follow the instructions at:
 https://docs.codelite.org/wxWidgets/repo321/
 to install wxWidgets 3.2.1.

+Building EngageIDE:
 Now, run Codelite and create a new workspace of Type C++.
 Then add a new project to the workspace of Category: GUI
 and Type: wxWidgets GUI Application (wxFrame, using wxCrafter)